hashicorp/terraform-provider-aws/website/docs/d/batch_job_queue.html.markdown

 * `state` - Describes the ability of the queue to accept new jobs (for example, `ENABLED` or `DISABLED`).
 * `priority` - The priority of the job queue.
 Job queues with a higher priority are evaluated first when associated with the same compute environment.
+* `compute_environment_order` - The compute environments that are attached to the job queue and the order in which job placement is preferred.
+Compute environments are selected for job placement in ascending order.
+  * `compute_environment_order.#.order` - The order of the compute environment.
+  * `compute_environment_order.#.compute_environment` - The ARN of the compute environment.